Value proposition

 Voice of the customer

-Real quotes from deep interviews
+Live quotes from deep interviews.

 Needs

-We spell out what matters and why
+We formulate what matters and why.

 QFD / House of Quality

-We link needs to features
+We link needs to product features.

 Priorities

-What to strengthen first
+What to strengthen first.

-A value proposition in the customer's language
+A value proposition in the customer's own words.

 What QFD and the "House of Quality" are

 QFD (Quality Function Deployment) is a method that translates customer needs into concrete product features and their priorities.
-At its core is the “House of Quality”: a table where the rows are what matters to the customer (with importance weights) and the columns are how the company answers each one.
-The method is exactly as honest as its input: if the “voice of the customer” is a marketer's guesswork, the house is built on sand.
-Deep interviews give you that input — straight from the source.
+At its core is the "House of Quality": a table where the rows are what matters to the customer (with importance weights), and the columns are how the company responds to it.
+The method is only as honest as its input: if the "voice of the customer" is just a marketer's guess, the "house" is built on sand.
+Deep interviews provide that input — straight from the source.

-A worked-through example
+A full example

-Voice of the customerNeedWeightHow we answer it
+Voice of the customerNeedWeightHow we respond

-Deep interviews give you the “voice of the customer” — the foundation for QFD and a strong offer.
+Deep interviews will give you the "voice of the customer" — the foundation for QFD and a strong offer.